MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/hide-taxes-breakup.md

 The following illustration shows the **Show taxes breakup in order summary** checkbox highlighted and selected in site builder.

 ![Show taxes breakup in order summary option in site builder.](media/prices-include-sales-tax-e-Commerce-site-settings.png)

->[!Note]
+> [!NOTE]
->If you have customized e-Commerce order summary modules, and do not want to inherit above changes (in 10.0.27 or later versions), refer to **[Troubleshoot: How to revert changes to salestransaction and order properties in 10.0.27 version](/troubleshoot/How-to-revert-changes-to-salestransaction-and-order-properties-in-10.0.27-version.md)**.
+> If you have customized order summary modules and do not want to inherit above changes (in 10.0.27 or later versions), refer to **[Troubleshoot: How to revert changes to salestransaction and order properties in 10.0.27 version](/troubleshoot/revert-changes-to-salestransaction-and-order-properties-in-10.0.27-version.md)**.

 ## Additional resources